DIY Sharpening System For Knives

 Making the wooden slats table that serves as a knife sharpening table

-Sharpening slat table
+Sharpening slat table made of spruce wood

 With the instructions in this blog post, you will learn step-by-step how to make a DIY knife-sharpening jig.
 I hope you enjoy it!